SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

 mathematical symbols, arrows, private-use (or invalid) Unicode code points, or line- and box-drawing characters.
-Variable names also cannot begin with a number (although they may include numbers elsewhere within the name).
+Variable names also cannot begin with a number (although numbers may be included elsewhere within the name).

 Once you've declared a variable, you can't redeclare it again with the same name,